sf-wdi-25/express_self_api/README.md

 * You can use your **github user name** as the route.
 E.g. if my github account is `jsnow`, use `localhost:3000/api/jsnow`
 * Implement **GET**, **POST**, **DELETE**, and **PUT** routes.
-  * Think about CRUD
+  * Think about CRUD.

 ### GET

 * Your API should support GET on all(?) routes.
- * index routes like `GET /api/jstudent/wardrobe` should return an array or wardrobe objects
+ * index routes like `GET /api/jstudent/wardrobe` should return an array of wardrobe objects.
  * individual resources like `GET /api/jstudent/wardrobe` should return a single wardrobe object.
    * Note: it's very reasonable for an object to contain an array of other objects.  `{brand: 'Zara', colors: ['blue', 'grey']}`